-Welcome to FMTB-W
+Welcome to FMTB-West

 During this 8 week course, you will have a mix of classroom and field training.
 Emphasis is placed on learning field medicine by using the principles of Tactical Combat Casualty Care (TCCC).
 This includes familiarization with USMC organization and procedures, logistics, and administrative support in a field environment.
-Additionally, training will include general military subjects, individual and small unit tactics, military drills, physical training/conditioning, and weapons familiarization with the opportunity to fire the rifle.
+Additionally, training will include general military subjects, individual and small unit tactics, military drills, physical training/conditioning, and weapons familiarization with the opportunity to fire the M16/M4 service rifle.
 Completion of FMST results in the student receiving Navy Enlisted Classification HM-L03A.
 See “Student Material” to download a copy of the Student Manual that you will use during your training.

 COMMAND ADDRESS AND PHONE NUMBERS: